A Personalized News App At Its Simplest: No Articles, Just Data

 When Mark Zuckerberg says he wants to build a “personalized newspaper,” he’s talking about photos, conversations between friends, music, and news articles.
-But when a small startup in Tel Aviv called Numbeez says it has developed an app for personalized updates, it only has one component in mind: data.
+But when a small startup in Tel Aviv called Numbeez says its developed an app for personalized updates, it only has one component in mind: Data.

 No written analysis.
 No witty comments.
 No links to news stories.
 Just numbers.